mgp87/GANs-CLIP-with-PyTorch/README.md

 The convolutional layers are used to extract features from the images, and the fully connected layers are used to classify the images.

 ***nn.Conv2d:*** Applies a 2D (width and height) convolution over an input signal composed of several input planes.
 Typically reduces the size of the input.
+It will be used in the critic.

 ```math
 new_width = (old_width + 2*padding - dilation x (kernel_size - 1) // stride + 1